chetaldrich/MLOCR/README.md

 * `$ chmod +x loadMNISTData.sh`
 * `$ ./loadMNISTData.sh`

+Additionally, you'll need NumPy.
+If you don't have this Python package already, you can get it with pip, the installation instructions for which can be found [here](https://pip.pypa.io/en/latest/installing.html).
+After installing pip, you can get NumPy with the following command:

+`$ sudo pip install numpy`

+#### Usage

 The following commands should allow you to try each of the classification techniques we have implemented (We recommend having a maximizing the size of your terminal window for the best experience with the progress bars):